-In relation to the Miller model predictions versus the LCF cases, both IP and OP TMF cases exhibited more favorable correlations with the experimental data.
+In relation to the Miller model predictions versus the LCF cases, both IP and OP TMF loads exhibited more favorable correlations with the experimental data.
 For the in-phase instance the model correctly predicts that substantial hardening will occur within the first cycle, and is in agreement with the experimental data regarding the minimum stresses per cycle.
+As with the LCF cases, the model predicts continually decreasing isotropic hardening before stabilizing within 100 cycles- however, the tested specimens tend to exhibit softening after the first 5 to 10 cycles.
+This opposition of behaviors leads to the simulation and experimental stress peaks eventually converging, while the minimum stresses per cycle settle at near 25% error.
+In the OP simulation run, the Miller model accurately predicted that the hardening in the initial cycles was less intensive than in other cases.